niloaydin/SWE-573-HW/README.md

 - **Community Creation and Joining**: Users can create new communities or join existing ones.
 - **Post Creation**: Users can create posts within communities, sharing information and initiating discussions.
 - **Post Templates**: Community-specific post templates allow for structured information sharing.
-- **Commenting** (To be implemented): Users will be able to comment on posts to engage in discussions.
-- **Voting** (To be implemented): Users will be able to vote on posts and comments to express their opinions.

 ## Technologies Used